 Top Twenty Reasons to support the Constitutional Amendment

-Watchdog Indiana Home Page General Assembly Property Tax Legislation Property Tax Caps Property Tax Caps: How They Operate Property Tax Caps K-12 Schools Impact Property Tax Caps Municipal Impact Property Tax Caps: Referendum Implications SJR 1 TV Ads 2008 House Bill 1001 Property Tax Assessment Issues Property Tax Betrayal & Incompetence Property Tax Replacement Accurate Property Tax Math Property Tax Replacement Impact Homeowner Property Tax Effects Property Tax "Stories" 2008 Property Tax Legislation Testimonies Property Tax Deferral Program
+Watchdog Indiana Home Page General Assembly Property Tax Legislation Homestead Deductions Threat Property Tax Caps Property Tax Caps: How They Operate Property Tax Caps K-12 Schools Impact Property Tax Caps Municipal Impact Property Tax Caps: Referendum Implications SJR 1 TV Ads 2008 House Bill 1001 Property Tax Assessment Issues Property Tax Betrayal & Incompetence Property Tax Replacement Accurate Property Tax Math Property Tax Replacement Impact Homeowner Property Tax Effects Property Tax "Stories" 2008 Property Tax Legislation Testimonies Property Tax Deferral Program

 Voters statewide will vote November 2, 2010, on the following public question to (1) make the 1% - 2% - 3% property tax caps permanent and (2) protect homestead property tax deductions from legal challenge: